BirdeeHub/birdeevim/README.md

 It taught me how to use an overlay.
 Thank you.

 ---
-Also I have 5 non-debugger related questions and I list them at the end because I really am new to nix
+Also I have questions and to do's and I list them at the end to ask for guidance because I really am very new to nix

 ---